Intracto/buildozer/README.md

 buildozer build
 ```

-The build task can be used for production environments.
+The `build` task can be used for production environments.
 The build command:
 - Copy files [if needed](#copy)
 - Compiles Sass to css
-- Use autoprefix for vendor prefixing
+- Use autoprefixer for vendor prefixing
 - Minifies the css output
 - Minifies images and svg
 - Compiles ES6 to ES5